“Owasso tech job”

 Owasso tech job as the subject line ( PDF | Image ).

 Owasso tech job.
 T.M. met me at the counter.
-She directed me to quickly sign some electronic documents before meeting with her associate.
+She quickly directed me to sign some electronic documents before meeting her associate.

 Mr. K. was waiting to talk to me about the

 Owasso tech job.
-She instructed me to open each document and scroll straight to the bottom and sign it (electronically).
+T.M. instructed me to open each document, scroll to the bottom and sign it (electronically).

 In a meeting room, M.K. asked me

 What brings you here?
 I told him that I was a web developer looking for work, and I had received a call from his co-worker T.M. offering an

 Huh, that's funny.
 We don't have any tech jobs.
 He went on to offer a detailed description of his career and employment struggles and his opinion that the Tulsa job market was so bad that most would not pay more than $15 per hour.